[I'm still working on this page. Please leave comments, corrections, and suggestions in comment field below...]

 I usually use the more general term “loop braiding”, unless I’m contrasting finger-held loops with hand-held loops (say, comparing a European braiding method to a Japanese hand-held loop braiding method), in which case I specify “finger loop braiding”.*

 2 – Structural terms (weaves, etc)

 Braids can have the same types of interlacing as weavings.
-The main difference is that in braids that interlacing is on a slant, not straight across as in a weaving.
-So some of the same terms are occasionally used both for weavings (cloth) and braids.
+The main difference is that in braids that interlacing is on the diagonal, not straight across as in a weaving.
+So weaving terminology can sometimes be useful for braids as well.

 Warp and weft are the two sets of threads in a weaving.
 Warp threads are the ones laid onto the loom before weaving.
 Weft threads are woven back-and-forth at right angles to the warp.
-These terms are occasionally useful for braids, too, even though (in a typical braid) all threads take turns being ‘warp’ and ‘weft’, they aren’t completely separate sets as in a weaving.
+These terms are occasionally useful for braids, too, even though (usually) all threads take turns being ‘warp’ and ‘weft’, they aren’t completely separate sets as in a weaving.